-Getting PrEP in Canada shouldn’t be a hassle.
+Getting a PrEP prescription in Canada shouldn’t be a hassle.
 We’re here to help you navigate the Canadian health care system so you know where to get PrEP, and how.

 If you take PrEP daily, the presence of the medicine in your bloodstream helps stop HIV from taking hold and spreading in your body.
+Taking PrEP daily is optimal for maximizing effectiveness.
+Though it can also be prescribed as PrEP on demand.
 PrEP stops HIV in your bloodstream from replicating, eliminating the virus from your body when the original exposure amount dies.
 Essentially, PrEP works by ensuring HIV cannot replicate in your body and ensures you remain HIV negative.

 The decision to be on PrEP is made between a patient and a healthcare provider.
 Before being on PrEP, it’s worth trying to better understand your risk of HIV transmission.
 Your risk of HIV is determined by your sexual and/or drug use behaviour, as well as your current use of prevention methods, like condoms and PrEP.
 Essentially, deciding to be on PrEP involves your need for an additional layer of HIV prevention.

 After you’ve made a decision and spoken to your provider, some lab testing is required before you can get started on PrEP.
 The tests required will be blood and urine tests for HIV, STIs, and to ensure your body can tolerate PrEP.

 There are a few options to getting started on PrEP:

 With the advancement of modern technology came new ways to connect with health providers online, safely.
 Freddie is one of those options!
 With Freddie, you can speak to a provider, access your lab information, and have an easy hub for your PrEP care, all kept confidential and safe.